Eco House Designs by Eco Architects

 Here are just some of the ways that we can achieve an eco home renovation or new eco house design for you:

 Nature provides us with cooling summer breezes and yet so many homes that are built today fail to take advantage of this natural gift.
 Our designs maximise the natural flow of air across your property enabling you to cool your home cost effectively.
 Through clever eco-housing designs and the use of strategies like open designs, breezeways and natural convection we can promote cross ventilation throughout your home keeping it fresh, cool and healthy the natural way.

 Many modern home designs rely heavily on electric lighting.
 Dark depressing corners and poorly lit rooms can be overcome but installing more and more energy sapping light globes but is it really in the home owner’s best interests?

-Well we say no. As eco architects we believe that taking advantage of natural lighting is a far better option.
+Well we say no. As green architects we believe that taking advantage of natural lighting is a far better option.
 Through our eco friendly designs we can create living spaces that are not only bright and airy, but also warm, inviting and healthy.

 Protection from the elements

 Whilst eco housing design principles are about working with the climate, great home design also offers protection from the harshest elements.
 Through the use of well orientated living areas, adjustable shading devices, wide eaves, large covered decks, terraces and verandas we are able to protect your home from the heat of summer, whilst still allowing in the warming winter sun.
 Our designs offer you the best of the local climate whilst keeping the worst away.